mryap/fierce-robin/src/pages/posts/understanding-user-behavior-with-google-analytics.md

 Label: “Dance music video”, “Getting started with Google Analytics”
 ```

-## Custom Dimension & Metric reporting
+### Custom Dimension & Metric reporting

-Once you have configured and collected custom dimensions and metrics, they become available via the user reporting interface.
-Custom dimensions and metrics are available in custom reports, and are available for use with advanced segments.
+Once you have configured and collected custom dimensions and metrics, they become available in custom reports, and are available for use with advanced segments.
 Custom dimensions can also be used as secondary dimensions in standard reports.

 For example, you might use custom dimensions and metrics to learn about player behavior in a gaming app.
 Using custom dimensions, you could create new groupings of hits, sessions, and users.
 Additionally, you might want to sell extra features to enhance the user experience, such as "powerups".
 You could use an extra field to measure the strength of each powerup that users purchased.
 This way, you’d be able to determine if certain powerup strengths were more popular than others.
 Using custom dimensions and metrics in this way would allow you to answer questions like: